fares-atiaw/market_example/README.md

 ## Getting Started

-This project is a simple example in an ecommerce app.
+This project is a simple example of an e-commerce app.
 It contains a screen of categories and a screen of products, plus different kinds of sorting.

 A few resources to get you started if this is your first Flutter project: